ml4health/ml4health.github.io/2020_content/pages/1-schedule.md

 Date: 2018-08-01
 <!-- 25 minutes + 5 for invited -->

-<p> The workshop will be held December 11 or 12 virtually.
+<p> The workshop will be held December 11 virtually.
 Tenative schedule is below with possible changes to accommodate virtual format better.
 Time zone TBD.</p>

 <p> Videos will be posted here after the conference.</p>